mfeemster/keysharp/docs/reference.md

 			+ `Auth`: `[User, Password]`, or the documented string `"Default"` for the logged-in user's credentials.
 The server's challenge then selects Basic, Digest, NTLM, Negotiate or Kerberos — which is also the only way to reach the latter two.
 An API that answers with something other than a 401 challenge never gets asked, so preemptive Basic is `Headers` with `"Basic " Base64.Encode(user ":" password)`.
 			+ `Proxy`: a proxy URL, with credentials in the usual `http://user:pass@host:port` userinfo form. `""` forces a direct connection; omitting it uses the system proxy.
 			+ `IgnoreCertificateErrors`: accepts any server certificate, for a self-signed host on a private network.
 			+ `Handler`: an `HttpMessageHandler` built through `Clr`, used as-is.
-Client certificates, TLS version pinning, a custom validation callback, connection limits and HTTP/2 settings are all reachable this way rather than through options of their own.
+Client certificates, TLS version pinning, a custom validation callback, redirect policy, connection limits and HTTP/2 settings are all reachable this way rather than through options of their own.
+It **is** the connection, so giving `Auth`, `Proxy` or `IgnoreCertificateErrors` with it raises rather than silently doing nothing, and a handler the script built is not disposed by `Close`.
 		+ `OnData(Chunk, Received, Total)` receives the body as it arrives, so a large response never has to be a large script value. `Chunk` is a `Buffer`, `Received` counts the bytes so far, and `Total` is the declared length or `-1` when the server declares none.
 Bytes accumulate for about 100 ms before each call, which bounds the callback rate without ever dropping one.
 Since the body went to the callback, `Body` and `Text` on the response are then empty.
 			+ It runs as a pseudo-thread on the script thread that asked for the request, so `A_*`, GUI access and error reporting all behave normally, and the transfer waits for it — which is what keeps memory bounded.
 The wait does not occupy a thread, and the idle `Timeout` is not charged for the callback's own runtime, so a slow callback is never reported as a dead server.
 Uninterruptibility is skipped, as it is for a message AutoHotkey *sends* rather than posts, so a `Critical` section cannot cost the transfer a chunk.
 As with any callback, it may declare fewer than three parameters.
 			+ **Returning a non-zero Integer stops the transfer**, as it prevents an exit from `OnExit`.
 The task is then canceled, and the synchronous form raises what `Await` raises for canceled work.
 Take care with a fat arrow, whose value is its last expression: `(chunk, *) => f.RawWrite(chunk)` returns the byte count and therefore stops after the first chunk.
 Write `(chunk, *) => (f.RawWrite(chunk), 0)`.
-		+ `Download` is this, streamed to a file.
+		+ `Http.Download(Url, Path [, Options])` fetches straight to a file, carrying the session's headers, credentials and timeout — which the global `Download` cannot.
+The file is opened only once the response headers arrive, so a request that never reaches a reply leaves an existing file alone, and the `Response` it returns carries the status and headers with an empty `Body`.
+The global `Download` is the same thing with AutoHotkey's signature and its `ftp` support.
 Streaming to any other sink is `OnData`:
 			```
-			#Import "Ks" { Http, Url, Base64 }
+			#Import "Ks" { Http, Url }

 			r := Http.Get("https://api.github.com/search/issues?q=" Url.Encode("repo:x/y is:open"))
 			if r.IsSuccess